ChineseMutualAid/computer-literacy-2017/static/lesson-2/slides.md

 - What do you hope to learn in this class?
 - Do you have a computer at home?
 If so, what kind?
-- Is there someone at home who helps you with computers?
+- Is there someone at home who can help you with computers?

 ---
 # Review exercises